operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 ## Managed Dependent Resources

-As mentioned previously, one goal of this implementation is to make it possible to semi-declaratively create and wire dependent resources.
+As mentioned previously, one goal of this implementation is to make it possible to declaratively create and wire dependent resources.
 You can annotate your reconciler with `@Dependent` annotations that specify which `DependentResource` implementation it depends upon.
 JOSDK will take the appropriate steps to wire everything together and call your